bcgov/nr-peach/infra/README.md

 # Infrastructure

 This readme outlines the general cloud infrastructure as code used by nr-peach.
-It is mainly structured for the Azure Cloud environment.
+It is primarily structured for the Azure Cloud environment.

 ## Overview